 Role: Founder and President of a small (50 to 100 employees) but established business-to-business (B2B) manufacturing organization.

 Background: Patricia graduated with an MBA prior to working as an operational manager for a large supply chain company.
 After eight years in the business, she elected to start her own manufacturing business, which she has managed for nine years.
-She is the face of the business and responsible for ensuring that the strategic vision is executed day in and day out.
+She is the face of the business and is responsible for ensuring the strategic vision is executed day in and day out.

-Behaviors: Patricia is at her desk for most of the day, emailing leads and customers, doing virtual presentations, and developing partnerships with suppliers.
+Behaviors: Patricia is at her desk for most of the day, emailing leads and customers, conducting virtual presentations, and developing partnerships with suppliers.
 She spends a lot of time on LinkedIn as a thought leader and researching other businesses to work with.
 One requirement she has as CEO is that no outside supplier, vendor, or service provider is selected without her approval.

 Objectives: Patricia is looking to continue growing the business by expanding into newer, eco-friendly products that improve the company image.
 Her 10-year plan includes grooming the current chief operations officer (COO) to take over as president when she retires.

-Ways you can help: To help Patricia, don’t focus on selling a product or service; instead, sell an experience where clients feel they are top priority and are assured that your business will always be there to help when needed.
+Ways you can help: To help Patricia, don’t focus on selling a product or service.
+Instead, sell an experience where clients feel they are top priority and are assured that your business will always be there to help when needed.

-Ideal lead generation tactic(s): Content marketing, such as a video or blog shared on LinkedIn routing to a web page with a contact form, is one of the best ways to generate this type of lead.
+Ideal lead generation and marketing tactic(s): Content marketing, such as a video or blog shared on LinkedIn routing to a web page with a contact form, is one of the best ways to generate this type of lead.
 LinkedIn Ads can also be effective since she is on the platform every day.
 Use targeted marketing to catch her eye with storytelling about tremendous customer service case studies and testimonials.
 Free trials that give Patricia a chance to experience your company’s customer care firsthand and money-back guarantees are also highly effective.